 What to do?

 - Disengage, by shutting down your body language and energy completely and ignore the dog.
 This means no eye contact, no movement at all, be still.
 You may even say OUCH.
 Stay quiet for at least 15 seconds or more if need be.
 Make a fist if he’s biting your hand, don’t move it.
 Stop moving if he’s biting your pant leg, STOP everything.
-When the puppy stops, redirect him to something familiar like SIT, at which time you can quietly praise the puppy while offering a toy for a replacement.
+When the puppy stops, redirect him to something he can chew on, at which time you can quietly praise the puppy while offering a toy for a replacement.
 If he starts again, repeat until he stops.
 If he doesn’t you must look to what part of your communication was ineffective and try again.
-If you are unaware of what you’re doing and it escalates, give a time out in a crate or gated area, for a few minutes, not as punishment, (crates should never be used for punishment) and when the pup, settles, try again.
+Becoming aware of who you’re being, what you are doing that is confusing the pup, are you pulling back, pushing away, moving, etc., then stop, be still and and don’t react, but offer something he can have.

 - Positive reward training sessions, kept short and often, about 5-10 minute sessions, 4-6 times a day.
 Training sessions can be anything from obedience cues, to tricks, tug-o-war and fetch, etc. Stimulating your dogs mental capacity is even more tiring than physical exercise.

 - Always have a toy to trade up with when you are engaging a young puppy.
 Once you’ve shut your body language down and he stops biting, offering a toy to redirect his energy to the toy will begin the positive association of appropriate play.
 With the toy you can play fetch, tug-o-war all while you’re teaching cues like Ready, Fetch and Drop It.
 Playing is training, so have fun.